 The main complaints about the Sofia Linen towel are related to the size.
 If you have the space in your suitcase the larger one (40×65 inches) would make a great beach or pool towel.

 Unlike a cotton towel this linen towel won’t start to stink up so fast.
 This means you have more chance to actually have a usable towel for the duration of your trip.
 And because it’s quick drying you could even wash it in the hotel room sink if you needed to.

 Things I Didn’t Like

-You need to be aware that a linen towel is not soft and fluffy like a cotton terry-weave.
+You need to be aware that a linen towel is not soft and fluffy like a terry-weave.
 Some people say the linen towel is good for exfoliating.
 That gives you an idea of the feel of the towel.
 But remember for a travel towel we are seeking something that is not voluminous and fluffy.
 We need something that packs small.

 LinenMe have quite a few different styles of linen towels.
 They also make all sorts of linen products like bed sheets, throws and table cloths.

 Things That I Liked

 This particular towel comes in two sizes.
 26 x 51 inches and 39 x 57 inches.
 The main selling point is the odor-resistant qualities of linen.
 You can use a towel like this all week and it’s not going to stink.

 The small packing size is great too meaning it doesn’t take up too much space in my carry on.